Manjunatha-H-Nagendrappa/JavaScript-Form-Validation/README.md

 # JavaScript-Form-Validation

-Different types of form field validation.
+Different types of form fields validation.

 Programming languages used HTML, CSS and JavaScript.